chris-rutkowski/taptest/README.md

 - snapshots to be in global directory, currently test in folder will create another golden path
 - snapshots to have enum SnapshotScope { matrix, current }, current method in private
 - use configurable logger https://pub.dev/packages/logger instead of printing
+- StackTrace print('this is platorm ${StackTrace.current.toString()}'); can help creating path for goldens
+- ability to provide keys to be awaited disappearance during snapshot tests

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.